Xamla/xamla_egomo/egomo_node/README.md

 ### Topic XamlaGripper ###

 Gives information about the gripper.
-For example subscribe with "rostopic echo /XamlaGripper" typing into your terminal.
+For publishing data an own message was created ([XamlaGripper.msg](https://github.com/Xamla/xamla_egomo/tree/master/egomo_msgs/msg)).
+Subscribe by typing the following in your terminal:

-For publishing data an own message was created ([XamlaGripper.msg](https://github.com/Xamla/xamla_egomo/tree/master/egomo_msgs/msg))
+    rostopic echo /XamlaGripper

 Published data | type
 ---------|-----------